ElektraInitiative/libelektra/doc/tutorials/notifications.md

 leads to unwanted oscillation.
 If necessary, the function `kdbSet()` should be temporally decoupled as suggested in [Guideline 2](#guideline-2-wait-before-reacting-to-changes).

+This guideline applies especially to callbacks but is also relevant when variables are polled for changes by the application.

 ### Guideline 4: Do not use notifications for synchronization
 > Applications should not use notifications for synchronization as this can lead to ***phase change***.